opensvc/docs.opensvc.com/source/agent.migration.19.rst

 Remove hb sections from service configurations
 ==============================================

-heartbeats resources are now deprecated, and must be removed from the service configuration file
+heartbeats resources are now deprecated, and should be removed from the service configuration file.

 To remove rid ``hb#1`` resource from service ``svc1``: